pingswept/me30-website/content/notes/rpi-setup.md

 **What OS image should I use?**

-Unless you have a good reason not to, you should start with [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/).
-The file you'll be downloading is called `2017-11-29-raspbian-stretch-lite.zip`
+Unless you have a good reason not to, you should start with [Raspberry Pi OS](https://www.raspberrypi.org/downloads/raspbian/).
+Previously called Raspbian, the OS should be based on Debian Buster or newer (as older versions will not work with a Pi 4).
+If you are unsure what this means, go ahead and get the `
+Raspberry Pi OS (32-bit) with desktop and recommended software` version.

 **How do I figure out what name is assigned to the USB-serial adapter when I plug it in?**

-On Windows 10, it's usually COM3\.
+On Windows 10, it's usually `COM3` (but it is not uncommon to have a different number).
 You can check for sure in the Device Manager control panel under Ports (COM & LPT)

 On macOS, it's called `/dev/tty.usbserial-123456`, but the numbers at the end change.
 You can check it by running `ls /dev` in Terminal.

+On Linux it's called `/dev/ttyACM0`, but the number will depend on how many USB devices are plugged in.
+As with macOS, you can check by running `ls /dev` in Terminal.

 **When I open config.txt with Notepad, the lines all run together.
 How do I fix this?**

-Use a better text editor, like Sublime Text, Textmate, or Notepad++.
+Use a better text editor, like [Sublime Text](https://www.sublimetext.com/), [Textmate](https://macromates.com/), or [Notepad++](https://notepad-plus-plus.org/).
 You could also try Wordpad.

 **What network settings do I need for the Tufts wireless network?**